HLiam/remote-control/README.md

 ## Using in Shortcuts <a name = "using-in-shortcuts"></a>
 Once the server is up and the necessary shortcuts are on your iDevice, we can start making requests to the server.
 To do this, we'll call the computer-specific shortcut of the computer we want to control and set it's input to some text.
-The text we give it is a path on the server:
+The text we give it is a path on the server,
 ```
 https://google.com/search/for/something
                   ^^^^^^^^^^^^^^^^^^^^^